 How is it prevented?

-Because Cryptococcus neoformans can be found in many parts of the environment, it is very difficult to prevent coming into contact with the fungus.
-Moreover, Cryptococcus neoformans can live in a person’s body for many months or possibly years before it causes disease, depending on the health of the person’s immune system.
+Because Cryptococcus neoformans can be found in many parts of the environment, it is very difficult to prevent coming into contact with it.
+Moreover, the fungus can live in a person’s body for many months or possibly years before it causes disease, depending on the health of the person’s immune system.

-Since Cryptococcus neoformans will most likely lead to cryptococcal meningitis in people with damaged immune systems, the best possible way to prevent this disease is to keep the immune system healthy.
-This includes starting ARV therapy before the immune system becomes impaired.
+Since the fungus will most likely lead to cryptococcal meningitis in people with low CD4 counts, the best possible way to prevent this disease is to keep the immune system as healthy as possible.
+This includes starting HIV treatment before the immune system weakens.